Dainty, dazzling and delicious, Sifnos is a soulful delight with a hint of posh.

-Dainty, delicious, and dazzling, Sifnos is an unassuming delight with a hint of posh.
 In its compact size, it’s also especially convenient for family holidays.

 If Greece is home to great gastronomy, Sifnos is said to be its paragon.
-A semi-secret hideaway of the cognoscenti and French grecophiles, it’s also known for its addictive village charm.
+A semi-secret hideaway of the cognoscenti and French grecophiles, it’s also known for its unique village charm.

-But Sifnos measures a mere 75 square kilometers.
+But the island is a thumb-smudge of a mere 75 square kilometers.
 Was it going to be boring?
 What exactly does it mean to be a gastronomic gem?
-And as for the all-important summer beach scene – is it as impressive as some reviews suggest?
+And as for the all-important summer beach scene – is it really as impressive as some reviews suggest?

 As we check into our Airbnb, our hosts tell us it’s busy for June (the best time to visit, we think).
-We quickly discover that a busy June still allows you to slip into a slow rhythm of island life even on buzzier Platis Gialos.
+We quickly discover that a busy June still allows you to slip into a languid rhythm even on buzzier Platis Gialos.
 Yet, Sifnos is far from boring.
-With graphic mountain villages, striking churches set on daring rock outcrops, scenic hiking paths, sizzling dining, fine wining, and troves of exquisite pottery to discover, seven days on the island was just enough.
+With graphic mountain villages, striking churches set on daring rock outcrops, scenic hiking paths, sizzling dining, fine barefoot wining, and troves of exquisite pottery to discover, seven days on the island was just enough.

 The only slightly bland thing for us was its coast.
-Blanketed in brownish-grey sand, the island’s beaches don’t boast the dreamy spectrum of colours of Greece’s best.
+Cloaked in brownish-grey sand, the island’s beaches don’t boast the dreamy spectrum of colours of Greece’s best.
 Still in love with Sifnos, we found there’s more to the island than just a pretty shoreline.

 WHERE TO STAY WITH KIDS

 Platis Gialos is superbly located.
 Equipped with every convenience, including the island’s best beach, don’t let the “beach resort” reference put you off.
-Its vibe is more of a quaint seaside village dotted with small pensions, pottery shops, traditional taverns and stylish cafe-bars (Lost Bay shakes up a great cocktail).
+Its vibe is more of a quaint seaside village dotted with guesthouses, pottery shops, traditional taverns and stylish cafe-bars (Lost Bay shakes up great cocktails).
 There’s also a modest playground by the sea at its center (by NUS taverna, run by Narlis Farms, which organises farm tours and pottery classes for kids 8 years and older).

 So here, in this idyllic stretch, we found the sum total of our family’s requirements and more.
 Where all is easy, I can’t think of a more perfect spot for a family with children under two.

 Kamares is the other sizable seaside village to consider.
-But the feel here is distinctly less tranquil and free, bounded by towering mountains on each side, and disturbed by a portside buzz reverberating from the main road that runs through.
+But the feel here is distinctly less tranquil and free .
+Bounded by towering mountains on each side, a portside buzz reverberates from the main road running through.
 It’s also less central than Platis Gialos if you plan on exploring the island’s southeastern beaches and attractions (e.g. Kastro and Chrisopigi).

 THE BEACH SCENE

 Sifnos is not reputed for its beaches.
-Compared with the champagne sands and aquamarine waters of Koufonissia and Naxos, the island’s muddy sand is more akin to potter’s clay.
+Compared with the champagne shores and aquamarine waters of Koufonisia and Naxos, the islands’ muddy sand is more akin to potter’s clay.
 Still pristine, its waters sparkle radiantly in the light of the flattering Greek sun.
 Simplifying the search for parents, there isn’t a confusing array of swimmable bays to choose from.
 Most are also shallow, calm, and tot-friendly.
 Here are our favourites.

 VILLAGES

 Without stunning shores to boast of, one of Sifnos’ central charm is its villages.
-And while small, they are soulful.
+While small, they are soulful.
 Boho-chic ladies toting two thousand dollar straw bags amble down the alleyways of quiet Artemonas and its neoclassical manors.
-Elderly men savour cigars with sweaters slung over shoulders and knotted in front, while their younger counterparts saunter along with fitted shirts and cropped pants.
-It’s a refined scene of understated glamour.
+Elderly men savour cigars with sweaters slung over shoulders and knotted in front, while their younger counterparts promenade with fitted shirts and cropped pants.

-As with most Greek mountain villages with many steps to wrestle with, forget the stroller.
-Early mornings and evenings are also the best time to visit to avoid the summer heat (most shops and cafes close anyways from around 2pm to 6pm).
-In Greece, we find that long, late naps for the kids work better to keep up with village children dashing around squares and playgrounds that spring to life on late Mediterranean nights.
+As with most Greek mountain villages with innumerable steps to battle with, forget the stroller.
+Early mornings and evenings are the best time to visit to avoid the heat.
+Like the shops and cafes that close for a 2pm to 5pm siesta, it’s a good idea to follow suit with a delayed nap so the kids can keep up with village children dashing around playgrounds and squares on late Mediterranean nights.

 — APOLLONIA —